About ChemLEXIS – the Chemical Security Legal Index

-Through funding from the Canadian Ministry of Foreign Trade and Development, The Henry L. Stimson Center has developed ChemLEXIS, which consists of laws, regulations, or their equivalent for all 193 UN Member States that include specific obligations to secure toxic chemicals of proliferation concern.
+Through funding from the Canadian Ministry of Foreign Affairs, Trade and Development, The Henry L. Stimson Center has developed ChemLEXIS, which consists of laws, regulations, or their equivalent for all 193 UN Member States that include specific obligations to secure toxic chemicals of proliferation concern.

 This index serves as a tool for stakeholders to find practical and real examples of laws and regulations on chemical security.
 These legal texts can be used to help governments determine practical approaches to enhance their national chemical security practices.

 The project team began by extracting the names of all the laws, regulations, or their equivalents identified by the UN Security Council 1540 Committee directly related to securing chemicals of proliferation concern.
 643 measures were identified.

 The team then attempted to locate the full text of each of these measures, a process that also allowed the discovery of some additional relevant measures, but in many instances proved impossible to locate on-line.
 This produced a total of 512 potential measures.

 Taking a textualist approach, the team found only 43 of these measures in 32 countries had explicit textual requirements to secure chemicals weapons-related materials and facilities.
 Several sources of error and interpretation likely account for this considerable reduction in the number of relevant chemical security measures, but this number does align more closely with the number of states to which the 1540 Committee ascribes having physical protection requirements for chemicals and related facilities.